Attention Residuals: Making Residual Connections Attention-Like

 • mHC: 34d

 That comparison says a lot.
 Block AttnRes is not “as cheap as a standard residual.”
-But it has already moved from “obviously impractical” to “interesting enough to try in a real system.”
+But it has already moved from “obviously impractical” to “practical enough to test in a real system.”
 And the measured overhead is modest:

 • training wall-clock overhead is below 4%